twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 }
 ```

-Now responding with an _Unable to generate SSR response_ isn't the most helpful message in the world, but since we cannot render the RSC stream there is not much left for the SSR environment to do in this situation.
+Now responding with an _"Unable to generate SSR response"_ isn't the most helpful message in the world, but since we cannot render the RSC stream there is not much left for the SSR environment to do in this situation.

 I've found that the best thing to do here is to let the RSC stream attempt to render one more time, but this time in the browser instead of in the SSR environment.
 The reason being that the browser's rendering environment has better options for handling errors.

-### Errors during the Browser render
+### Errors during the Browser Render

 The browser render is similar to the SSR render in that it takes an RSC stream that was created on the server and attempts to render it.
 However, since React supports Error Boundaries in the browser environment we have a blessed way to deal with RSC streams that contain errors.